Outings

 Counting steps as part of your exercise routine?

-Preserve-like terrain averages about 2080 steps per mile.
-The length of each trail is listed on the printed maps for each preserve available at the trailheads and downloadable from the interactive trail map and from each preserve webpage.
+The length of each trail is listed on the printed maps for each preserve available at the trailheads and downloadable from the interactive trail map and on each preserve webpage.

 Check 'Our Preserves' for info on each preserve with trails or use our Interactive Trail Map.